emer-s-on/pcg-spawn-alert-legal/terms-of-service.md

 ## 2. Description of Service

 **PCG Spawn Alert** is an app integrated with Discord that allows users to monitor the appearance of specific Pokémon on Twitch channels.
-The app notifies users in their Discord servers whenever a monitored Pokémon appears on one of the configured channels.
+The app notifies users in their Discord servers whenever a monitored Pokémon appears on Twitch.

 ## 3. Eligibility